 Led by Professor John Iredale (University of Bristol Pro Vice Chancellor for Health) and Professor Jonathan Sterne, with Professor George Davey Smith as Scientific Director, the Bristol BRC covers five clinical research themes:

-- Reproductive and Perinatal Health: Improving the reproductive health of women and their babies in the first year of life
+- Reproductive and perinatal health: Improving the reproductive health of women and the health of their babies in the first year of life.

-- Our Qualitative Research Network also brings together researchers with expertise in social science research, who collect and interpret non-numeric information such as observation, interviews and surveys.
+- Our qualitative research network brings together researchers with expertise in social science research, who collect and interpret non-numeric information such as observation, interviews and surveys.